 “It is easy to think that the dream stops at Students With Dreams and that all your SWD project will be for is to look good on your CV and that's it, but keep dreaming and focus,” says Tawonga Msowoya.

-Tawonga was a Dreamer in the 2017-2018 cohort, and founded Pamthuzi as her project.
+Tawonga was a Dreamer in the 2017-2018 cohort.
+She along with her fellow leaders Grace Sichinga and Tamandani Emelda Giva co-founded a project called Pamthuzi.
 Pamthuzi seeks to address low literacy skills among youth and create an interactive learning experience.
 Using human-centred design, youth have a platform to critically examine and form opinions about social issues that affect them.
-They aim to utilise creativity and artistic tools to aid the process.
+They aimed to utilise creativity and artistic tools to aid the process.

 Pamthuzi currently works with youth from various educational backgrounds and ages.
 Every Sunday, a forum is held in the village Chikanda.
 Pamthuzi’s vision is to establish a presence in secondary schools and conduct sessions there as a way of reaching more learners.

-With the success of the first year, the Pamthuzi project is gearing up to continue the momentum to help even more youth and hold more sessions in the year to come.
+With the success of the first year, Tamandani, Grace and Tawonga are gearing to keep the momentum of the Pamthuzi project and help even more youth and hold more sessions in the year to come.